Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 $f$ is a real (smooth) function on $S$, and $l$ is an oriented loop embedded in $\Sigma$.
 The quantities $\varphi_{S,f}(\tl{E})$ and $h_l(A)$ are nothing else but, respectively, a flux of the field $\tl{E}$ across the surface $S$ \cite{area} and the holonomy of the connection $A$ along the loop $l$ \cite{oko}.
 The latter one obviously satisfies

 where $l\circ l'$ is the composition of the loops $l$ and $l'$.

 It turns out that, in order to force the quantization machinery to work, we have to impose some rather technical assumptions on the manifold $\Sigma$, the surface and the loop.
 We assume then that \begin{enumerate} \item $\Sigma$ is a real analytic manifold; \item the surface $S$ is an analytic submanifold of $\Sigma$; \item the loop $l$ is piecewise analytic and bases at an arbitrary but fixed point\footnote{As it will be shown later, no particular choice of the point $y$ effects the quantization procedure (see the discussion at the beginning of Subsection \ref{sol-diff}).} $y\in\Sigma$. \end{enumerate} These assumptions are common in the LQG literature (see e.g. \cite{al-hoop, area, acz})---they will allow us to define the ACZ algebra $\sca$.
-However, the ISQ procedure will require some stronger assumptions which will be imposed on the measuring instruments later on.
+However, the quantization method we are going to apply requires stronger assumptions\footnote{The assumptions just presented are sufficient for the other quantization method which will be described in \cite{diff-II}.} which will be imposed on the measuring instruments later on.

 One can easily realize that two different loops can define the same instrument $h$.
 To obtain an unambiguous labeling of this sort of instruments one introduces the notion of a {\em hoop} \cite{al-hoop}.
 Denote by $\mathbb{L}_y$ the set of all piecewise analytic loops based at $y$ and consider the set of the instruments $\{h_{l}\}$ given by all the elements of $\mathbb{L}_y$.
 Now, two loops $l,l'\in \mathbb{L}_y$ are said to be {\em holonomically equivalent}, $l\sim l'$, if and only if for every connection $A\in\A$: